dave45678/ProgrammingFundamentals/github_pages.md

 You can set up a URL redirect to forward your domain to any destination page of your choice.
 When you set up a URL redirect for a domain, it may be 30 minutes before the redirect works .

 ###Add a CNAME file
 Create a text file called ```CNAME``` in your GitHub pages site.
 It should contain one line.. your domain.
+This file is necessary for the DNS to redirect to your site.

+####Add the rest of your resume
+Add additonal information about your career.
+This might include work history and contact infomation.
+You can even add more projects that you aren't in GitHub.

+###Conclusion
+As you continue to add projects to GitHub they will show on your resume page.
+Your resume will always be up-to-date.
+In upcomping posts I'll show you how to get information from a Google spreadsheet and display it on your resume.
+And I'll show you how to use GitHub pages as a blog.

+Please let me know what else you would like to know about.
+You can reach me at ```dave45678@gmail.com```.